tuanPhantom/White-Box-anime-style-GAN/README.md

 # Apply an animated style to Images using GAN and White-box Representation

 - Tensorflow implementation for paper “Apply an animated style to Images using GAN and White-box Representation”.
-- All the documentation and paper is accessible from: https://drive.google.com/drive/folders/103JDFRrsvWfuUhWAL3VVULPS78AywfQK?usp=share_link
+- All documents and paper are accessible from: https://drive.google.com/drive/folders/103JDFRrsvWfuUhWAL3VVULPS78AywfQK?usp=share_link

 <img src="images/method.jpg" width="1000px"/>
 <img src="images/use_cases.jpg" width="1000px"/>